lacusdoloris/medium-sized-industrialisation/README.rst

 Notable features:

 - An accelerated earlygame compared to most GregTech packs
-- No AE2!
-Instead, you'll need to learn redstone, Integrated Dynamics, or RFTools to manage logistics.
 - Mandatory peaceful mode - minimal survival, minimal noise, only industry.
 - Semi-realistic chemical chains with lots of steps, intermediates, byproducts, and research gone into them
 - A 2048-block tall world powered by `Big Globe`_!